ItsNickBarry/hardhat-docgen/README.md

 # Hardhat Docgen

-Generate NatSpec documentation automatically on compilation with Hardhat.
+Generate a static documentation site from NatSpec comments automatically on compilation with Hardhat.

 ## Installation